Welcome to the Seidenberg School of Computer Science and Information Systems!

 Additionally, opportunities exist for students who want to study, or initiate their studies, from abroad.
 Students in India are now able to take courses online along with counterparts in the U.S.A. and Graduate students can begin their studies in China and complete them at the university's New York City campus.

 Research in the Seidenberg School is geared towards transforming significant sectors of the society through the design, development, implementation, testing, and deployment of practical computing applications.
-Professor Paul Benjamin, PhD, heads a robotics lab that develops intelligent agents to perform operations that are considered to be dangerous to humans.
-He and others, including Professors Li-Chiou Chen, PhD, Chienting Lin, PhD, and Bel Raggad, PhD, work on security and intrusion detection as part of the school’s designation as one of a select group of institutions to be named as a National Center of Excellence in Information Assurance.
-Professors Sung-Hyuk Cha, PhD, and Charles Tappert, PhD, direct the Pervasive Computing Lab, studying and applying human-computer interaction and machine learning techniques to a wide variety of wearable and handheld devices.
+Dr Paul Benjamin heads a robotics lab that develops intelligent agents to perform operations that are considered to be dangerous to humans.
+He and others, including Dr Li-Chiou Chen, Dr Chienting Lin and Dr Bel Raggad work on security and intrusion detection as part of the school’s designation as one of a select group of institutions to be named as a National Center of Excellence in Information Assurance.
+Dr Sung-Hyuk Cha and Dr Charles Tappert direct the Pervasive Computing Lab, studying and applying human-computer interaction and machine learning techniques to a wide variety of wearable and handheld devices.

 Students at all levels have the opportunity to pursue research independently or with faculty and often present their works and findings at professional conferences.
 The school encourages critical and creative thought process and is host to an annual Student-Faculty Research Day.